SoLLuffka/ProjectNotes/README.md

 # ProjectNotes

-## Brief Description
-ProjectNotes is an interactive note management platform that enables users to create, organize, and share their notes and devlogs online.
-Ideal for developers, students, and anyone needing a centralized place to store important information and ideas, it offers a robust solution for personal and collaborative note-taking.

-## Introduction
-This project is a website created with HTML, CSS, JavaScript (Ajax), and PHP.
-It's perfect for those seeking an effective platform for managing notes, which also offers social features like sharing devlogs with others.

 ## Features
 - **User Registration and Login:** Allows users to create their own accounts, enabling personalization and privacy of notes.
 - **Adding Notes and Devlogs:** Users can create and manage their notes and devlogs, providing a space to document project progress or learning.